ClojureBridge/tones/curriculum/01-piano-chords.md

 ```

 The function, `middle-melody`, takes start time so that the successive
-repetition can start after certain delay.
+repetition can start after a certain delay.
 She chose [`dotimes`](http://clojuredocs.org/clojure.core/dotimes)
-function among a couple of other choices to looping the `at` function
+function among a couple of other choices to looping the `at`
+with its arguments. `nth` is the function she learned at ClojureBridge
+main curriculum, data structures module.
-with its argument.
-Also, she tried some step variations to find a good
-interval between notes.
+Also, she tried some step variations to find a good interval between notes.

 Meg tested the function she wrote: